verajosemanuel/SwimTheDataLake/content/post/2017-11-21-geocoding-with-r-and-mapzen.md

 Here, I'm going to describe my approach using the free **MapZen** geocoding service.
 We'll use the R package *rmapzen*, available on CRAN, but first of all you'll need to get a unique mapzen key for you project, so go there and create your own: https://mapzen.com/documentation/overview/api-keys/

+First importing data to geocode.
+Your source can be different.

 ```r
 library(mapzen)
 library(rio)